Tuesday, October 23, 2007

 I've been pretty lucky with my chemo treatments so far.
 I have tolerated these without much nausea (caused by the chemo) and without much trouble except for some permanent high frequency hearing loss and ringing in my ears.
 As an avid target shooter, this was probably in my future anyway.
 Honestly, it's not bad because it doesn't interfere with conversation and I know in time I'll get used to the ringing and tune it out.

 The radiation side effects have been very rough, though.
 I can't lie.
 The radiation has burned my throat and made my mouth a little raw, leaving me with a constant briny taste in my mouth, but the worst part of this that I have a constant heavy amount of phlegm.
 I know gross.
 This is more than just inconvenient, though.
 It's overpoweringly nauseating, requires me to constantly cough/spit it up, and has made it impossible for me to eat, sleep, or talk.
+It's my biggest cross to bear in the whole treatment.
+Medicine has been ineffective to combat this.
+Fortunately, this will slowly disappear after the radiation treatments stop and is not a permanent side effect.

 I knew from reading other posts that around Week 3/4 things would get pretty hard, and here I am in Week 5, with a few weeks of treatment to go and then recovery after.